 In Barker v.
 Wingo, the U.S. Supreme Court cited another decisions, Klopfer v.
-North Carolina, and stated, “the right to a speedy trial is ‘fundamental’ and imposed by the Due Process Clause of the Fourteenth Amendment on the States.”
+North Carolina, and stated, “the right to a speedy trial is ‘fundamental’ and imposed by the due process clause of the Fourteenth Amendment.”

 In weighing the first factor—length of delay—Stearns found “no difficulty” concluding that 1,520 days from arrest to commencement of jury selection “was sufficiently long to trigger a Barker analysis.”
 Stearns held that if this threshold is met, and the defendant proves that the delay was due to “negligence over a sufficiently long period,” then the burden shifts to the Commonwealth to justify the delay, the opinion said.